Get insider access

 Additional Controls Voice Assistant

 The controls are decent.
-They have a physical button on each bud, which are responsive and gives you a chime to let you know when you've registered a tap.
+They have a physical button on each bud; these buttons are responsive and give you a chime to let you know when you've registered a tap.
 There are also voice prompts for pairing as well as cycling between ambient Aware and TalkThru modes.
-Ambient Aware allows you to hear your surroundings without taking out your buds, while TalkThru lowers your audio and allows you to hear mid-range sound like conversations.
+Ambient Aware allows you to hear your surroundings without taking out your buds, while TalkThru lowers your audio and allows you to hear mid-range sound, like conversations.
 Both features need to be added via the companion app, but you'll lose out on one of the preset commands on the left or right bud.
 In addition to these controls, there's a chime to let you know when you've reached max volume, although it can be hard to hear when you're already listening to music.
+By default, the controls use both buds as described below:

 On the left bud: